ome/omero-guide-qupath/docs/qupath.rst

 QuPath is a cross-platform software application designed for bioimage analysis - and specifically to meet the needs of whole slide image analysis and digital pathology.
 See \ https://github.com/qupath/qupath/wiki/

 #.
 In OMERO.web, identify an image in the idr0018 project and the dataset Baz1a-14-100-gastrointestinal.

 #.
 Select the first image and double-click on it.
 This will open the image in OMERO.iviewer.

 #.
 In the OMERO.iviewer tab, select the whole URL in the address bar of your browser and copy it, for example using right-click and Copy.

 #.
-In the QuPath, select *File > Open URL...* and paste the link into the dialog.
+In QuPath, select *File > Open URL...* and paste the link into the dialog.

   .. image:: images/qupath1.png

 #.
 Click *OK*.
 In the following dialog, enter your credentials.

   .. image:: images/qupath2.png

 #.
 Set image type to *Brightfield H&E* in the following dialog.

 #.
 Find a region with well-defined cells and nuclei in the image, zoom in.

 #.
-Draw an ROI Annotation which denotes the region in which the cells will be detected using the *Wand* tool
+Draw an ROI Annotation which denotes the region in which the cells will be detected using the *Wand* tool.

   .. image:: images/qupath3.png